-We caught up with Lucy Castro, a long distance freestyle swimmer for George Washington University, who is a sophomore from Tennessee, but wasn’t always committed to her current school.
+Lucy Castro, was a long distance freestyle swimmer for George Washington University, she wasn’t always committed to her school.
 She was one of the many who were affected by the Western Kentucky Swim team scandal, where they ended up losing their program completely, and many swimmers were left without a team.

 We all know that recruiting is supposed to help you get a feel on what the team is really about, and how they do things.
 But its always a huge possibility and fear that they are sugar coating and/or lying about some of the issues they may be having, just to get an athlete to commit to their school.
 Lucy therefore has a lot of experience with both good and bad recruiting experiences.